Local Scholarships that are not on BECA's St. Mary's County Common Scholarship Application.

 This is the starting point to provide and summarize family financial information that will be required for many scholarship applications.
-Go on line in December to establish your account and passwords.
-The submitted on-line form must show complete 2015 information so cannot be filed until after Jan 1, 2016.
-You should file by February 15 to meet Maryland's March 1, 2016 absolute filing deadline to be eligible for aid from the state of Maryland.
+Go online in December to establish your account and passwords.
+The submitted online form must show complete 2015 information so it cannot be filed until after Jan 1, 2016.
+You should file by February 15 to meet Maryland's March 1, 2016, absolute filing deadline to be eligible for aid from the state of Maryland.
 If you miss this deadline you will not get state aid.
 Be sure to use “.gov” in the address.
-Other sites will allow you to file the FAFSA but may charge your for it.
+Other sites will allow you to file the FAFSA but may charge you for it.

 Deadline: file by Feb.
 15 to be considered for money in Maryland

 If using BECA's St. Mary's Common Scholarship Application, File by January 25, 2019